fschuindt/firebase_id_token/README.md

 [![Issue Count](https://codeclimate.com/github/fschuindt/firebase_id_token/badges/issue_count.svg)](https://codeclimate.com/github/fschuindt/firebase_id_token)
 [![Inline docs](http://inch-ci.org/github/fschuindt/firebase_id_token.svg?branch=master)](http://inch-ci.org/github/fschuindt/firebase_id_token)

 A Ruby gem to verify the signature of Firebase ID Tokens (JWT).
-It uses Redis to store Google's x509 certificates and manage their expiration time, so you don't need to request Google's API in every execution and can access it as fast as reading from memory.
+It uses ActiveSupport::Cache to store Google's x509 certificates and manage their expiration time, so you don't need to request Google's API in every execution and can access it as fast as reading from memory.

 It also checks the JWT payload parameters as recommended [here](https://firebase.google.com/docs/auth/admin/verify-id-tokens) by Firebase official documentation.

 Feel free to open any issue or to [contact me](https://fschuindt.github.io/blog/about/) directly.
 Any contribution is welcome.

 ## Docs

  + http://www.rubydoc.info/gems/firebase_id_token

-## Requirements

-+ Redis

 ## Installing